Antique Office Safes

 alum, and an alkali.
 A fire-proof safe made by Holmes, Valentine &

-Butler, New York, NY, and which incorporates this technology, is illustrated to
+Butler, New York, NY, which incorporates this technology, is illustrated to

 the right.
 (Scientific American, Nov.
 17, 1855) A second safe based